lukeschlather/ImageWeave/README.markdown

 Dividing seems to work better.

 #Bugs

-Occasionally squiggles have shown up on a handful of cells in the output image.
-Also, I was getting glibc : double free or corruption stack traces that wouldn't go away until I rebooted.
-I'm not sure if it's possible I managed to corrupt glibc.
-But it did happen, and it's gone after a reboot.
+There was a glibc : double free or corruption issue, but I believe I've fixed that...